THS Logo Text Black

 3. Result in scarring: Too much exposure to the sun or not enough moisture can lead to scarring.
 This not only impacts your tattoo’s appearance but can also affect future tattooing/touch-ups on the site.

-The Dos and Don’ts of Tattoo Aftercare: Quick Tips for a Successful Recovery
+The Dos and Don’ts of Tattoo Aftercare

 Alright, so, you’ve made it through the pain of the needle.
 Now, onto ensure the tattoo healing stages.
 Congrats to you!
 Now, let the real magic unfold as we help you understand what goes into effective tattoo aftercare.

-Any decently professional tattoo shop will give you their recommendations and instructions for aftercare.
 But, in case they haven’t, get thorough information about recovery and what you can do to support it by reading our article on how to take care of a tattoo

 Do’s: